iltommi/qdb-documentation/source/concepts/distribution.rst

 Data loss
 --------------

-wrpme is designed to be extremly resilient.
-All failures are temporary, assuming the underlying cause of failure can be fixed (power failure, hardware fault, driver bug, operating system fault, etc.).
+wrpme is designed to be extremely resilient.
+All failures are temporary; assuming the underlying cause of failure can be fixed (power failure, hardware fault, driver bug, operating system fault, etc.).

 However, there is one case where data may be lost: